Clifford systems, harmonic maps and metrics with non-negative curvature

 Let $\eta$ be the subbundle of $TS^{l-1}$ such that the fiber of $\eta$ at $z\in S^{l-1}$ is the orthogonal complement in $\mathbb{R}^l$ of the $m$-plane spanned by $\{z, E_1z,\cdots, E_{m-1}z\}$.
 Then $M_+$ is clearly diffeomorphic to $S(\eta)$, the associated sphere bundle of $\eta$ (cf. \cite{Wa88}, \cite{QT16}).

-When $m=1$, $2$ or $4$ in the definite case, $M_+$ is just the real Stiefel manifold $V_2(\mathbb{R}^k)$, complex Stiefel manifold $V_2(\mathbb{C}^k)$, or quaternionic Stiefel manifold $V_2(\mathbb{H}^k)$ respectively, and the characteristic map of the corresponding vector bundle $\eta$ has been given in Theorem 23.4, Theorem 24.3 and Remark 24.11 in the classical book \cite{St51} by Steenrod.
-When $m=8$ in the definite case, Proposition \ref{1.2} reveals that $M_+$ is diffeomorphic to the octonionic Stiefel manifold $V_2(\mathbb{O}^k)$.
-As the first main result of this paper, we exhibit the characteristic map of the vector bundle $\eta$ for $m=4$ in the indefinite case and $m=8$.
+When $m=1$, $2$ or $4$ in the definite case, $M_+$ is just the real Stiefel manifold $V_2(\mathbb{R}^k)$, complex Stiefel manifold $V_2(\mathbb{C}^k)$, or quaternionic Stiefel manifold $V_2(\mathbb{H}^k)$ respectively, and the characteristic map of the corresponding vector bundle $\eta$ has been given in Theorem 23.4, Theorem 24.3 and Remark 24.11 in the classic book \cite{St51} by Steenrod.
+When $m=8$ in the definite case, Proposition \ref{1.2} in the present paper reveals that $M_+$ is diffeomorphic to the octonionic Stiefel manifold $V_2(\mathbb{O}^k)$.
+As the first main result of this paper, we exhibit the characteristic map of the vector bundle $\eta$ for $m=4$ in the indefinite case and for all cases with $m=8$.
 The following theorem is an extension of the results in Steenrod's book \cite{St51}.

 \begin{thm} Let $\{P_0, P_1,\cdots, P_{m}\}$ be a symmetric Clifford system on $\mathbb{R}^{2l}$ and $l=k\delta(m)$.
 Then \begin{itemize} \item[(i).]
 For $m=4$ and $\mathrm{Tr}(P_0P_1\cdots P_4)=-8(2p-k+2)$ with $0\leq p\leq k-1$, the characteristic map $\chi: S^{4k-2} \rightarrow \mathrm{SO}(4k-4)$ of $\eta$ is given by